Robert-Jia00129/Machine-Learning-Intro/Progross Report/README.md

 ---
 ## June 3 Update:
 ### Finished Tasks:
-- [x] Nearly finished Pavlos Protopapas's cours!!!
+- [x] Nearly finished Pavlos Protopapas's course!!!
 Saad
 - [x] Had lectures on the topic transformer learning
 - [x] Work on exercises and included them in the lab

 ### Tasks for tomorrow:
 - [ ] Finish some papers on 3DUnet
 - [ ] Rejection letters Download and update
+---
+## June 4 Update:
+### Finished Tasks:
+- [x] Finally finished Pavlos Protopapas's course!!!!!!!!
+- [x] Finish all homeworkds, labs, exercises, and have uploaded them to this repository.
+- [x] Read one paper on UNet and did research on it's application.
+Get familiar with it's architecture.

+### Tasks for tomorrow:
+- [ ] Finish more papers on 3DUnet
+- [ ] Upload rejection letters!